Portrait of a Galaxy on FIRE: Is the $\alpha$-bimodality a natural consequence of inside-out disc growth in a hierarchical formation scenario?: Disc properties

-with weight $\boldsymbol{e^w}_n\in\mathbb{R}^4$, mean $\boldsymbol{\mu}_n\in\mathbb{R}^4$ and covariance matrix $\boldsymbol{\Sigma}_n\in\mathbb{R}^{4\times 4}$.
-Allowing $N$ to vary from 1 to 16, we used the elbow rule and the deceleration in the decline of Bayesian Information Criterion values to identify $N=4$ as the optimal number of components (see App.~\ref{app:GMM_discs}).
+We allow $N$ to vary from 1 to 16 and used the elbow rule and the deceleration in the decline of Bayesian Information Criterion values to identify $N=4$ as the optimal number of components (see App.~\ref{app:GMM_discs}).
 For each GMM identified component, we assigned star particles based on their probability of belonging to a specific Gaussian cluster.
 In particular, star particles in cluster $k$ satisfy:

 where $\boldsymbol{\hat{e^w}}_n$, $\boldsymbol{\hat{\mu}}_n$ and $\boldsymbol{\hat{\Sigma}}_n$ are the estimated weight, mean and covariance matrix of each of the four Gaussian components.
 These values are inferred by maximising the likelihood given by equation~\eqref{eq:GMM_like}.
 As the initial values for the parameters are assigned randomly, it is necessary to perform multiple initialisations until a consistent result is reached.
 We found that seven initialisations were required to reach a stable result for our dataset.